vpkc-2/CS451-2021-project/README.md

 *Note*: code similarity tools will be used to check copying.

-## Submissions
+## Grading
-This project accounts for 30% of the final grade and comprises two submissions:
+This project accounts for 30% of the final grade and comprises three submissions:
+  - A runnable application implementing Best-effort Broadcast (10%),
-  - A runnable application implementing FIFO Broadcast, and
+  - A runnable application implementing FIFO Broadcast (40%), and
-  - A runnable application implementing Localized Causal Broadcast.
+  - A runnable application implementing Localized Causal Broadcast (50%).

 Note that these submissions are *incremental*.
 This means that your work towards the first will help you in your work towards the second.

+First, if your submission does not compile or invalid, e.g., produces empty output files, it will NOT be graded.
-We evaluate your submissions based on two criteria: correctness and performance.
-We prioritize correctness, therefore a correct - yet slow - implementation will receive (at least) a score of 4-out-of-6.
+If your submission passes the initial validation, we will evaluate it based on two criteria: correctness and performance.
+We prioritize correctness: a correct implementation (i.e., that passes all the test cases) will receive (at least) a score of 4-out-of-6.
 The rest 2-out-of-6 is given based on the perfomance of your implementation compared to the perfomance of the implemantions submitted by your colleagues.
 The fastest correct implementation will receive a perfect score (6).
 Incorrect implementations receive a score below 4, depending on the number of tests they fail to pass.

-For your submissions, we are only interested in the FIFO and Localized Causal broadcast algorithms.
 We define several details for each algorithms below.

+### Best-effort Broadcast application
+  - The `config` command-line argument for this algorithm consists of a file that contains an integer `m` in its first line. `m` defines how many messages each process should broadcast.

 ### FIFO Broadcast application
   - You must implement this on top of uniform reliable broadcast (URB).